asefatesfay/aws-ecommerce-platform/dsa-roadmap/28-greedy/README.md

 **Complexity:** Time `O(n log n)` for sorting, Space `O(1)` extra if sorting in place

+**Quick Quiz:**
+1. Why is shooting at the current smallest end coordinate the safest arrow position?
+2. When exactly do we know a new arrow is required?
+3. What should the answer be for an empty `points` list?

 ---

 ### Example 7: Gas Station (Medium)